0x1h0b/Reverse-Shell/README.md

       the same port used at server side

- NOTE:- if you are testing on same machine or host.. then can use 127.0.0.1 (the loopback address) as the IP addr for both server and client .
+ NOTE:- if you are testing on same machine or host.. then you can use 127.0.0.1 (the loopback address) as the IP addr for both server and client .